lILogit/NN.symbolic.regression/README.md

-This is an example (based on https://github.com/MilesCranmer) how compress and distill neural network weights and desribe data by a symbolic regression with pysr module.
+This is an example (based on https://github.com/MilesCranmer) how to approximate internal part of NN by quatation with symbolic regression.

 1. train/val NN (Colab GPU), output model .ckpt (i haven't GPU)
 2. distill NN (python), input model .ckpt